First To Know WeatherHurricane Center

 and last updated

-While hurricane force winds will not be felt throughout the entire warning area, wherever the center of the storm comes ashore will likely see winds that meet that criteria.
+While hurricane-force winds will not be felt throughout the entire warning area, wherever the center of the storm comes ashore will likely see winds that meet that criteria.

 FLOOD WATCH 09242024 5AM.png

 A Flood Watch is in effect for all local counties in anticipation of a widespread area of 3-6 inches of rain.
 Localized areas could see 10 inches plus where the heaviest rain bands set up.
-The exact location of the heaviest rain is still uncertain.

 Stay tuned to ABC 27 First To Know Weather for the latest on the tropics.